predsci/PROF/mkdocs/docs/setup.md

 >\> forecast_traj <- plot_forecast(prof_data = prof_data, par_list = par_list, fit_list = fit_list)

-Please note that we currently provide two versions of the combined forecast: random (bottom left panel), and ordered (bottom right panel).
+Please note that we currently provide two versions of the combined forecast: random (bottom left panel), and sorted (bottom right panel).

-The plotting routine returns a list with four elements ('covid19', 'influenza', 'random', and 'ordered').
-Random and Ordered are the combined burden calculated with random and ordered selection of trajectories, respectively.
+The plotting routine returns a list with four elements ('covid19', 'influenza', 'random', and 'sorted').
+Random and Sorted are the combined burden calculated with random and sorted selection of trajectories, respectively.
 Each element is a list with the trajectories used to create the plots, the date array and the reported incidence array.

 To also save the plot to a file use:

 >\> forecast_traj <- plot_forecast(prof_data = prof_data, par_list = par_list, fit_list = fit_list, filename = '/path/to/filename')

+PROF can also be used to fit and forecast using a fast baseline statistical model.
+The procedure follows the steps we have taken for the compartmental mechanistic model.

+First, we add 'fit-stat data ' structure to each pathogen - this is the data that will be fitted using a baseline statistical model.
+NULL values for start/end dates mean set to start/end of the season data, and fit all available data:

+prof_data = hhs_set_fitdates_stat(prof_data=prof_data, fit_start=NULL, fit_end=NULL)

+To fit and plot the results we use:

+stat_fit_list <- plot_stat_fit(prof_data = prof_data, ntarj = 1e4, filename = NULL)

+Here we have set the number of trajectories to 10,000 (default is 1,000).
+To save the plots to a file use:

+stat_fit_list <- plot_stat_fit(prof_data = prof_data, ntarj = 1e4, filename = 'path/to/filename')

 To use the baseline statistical model to create a 42 day forward forecast and the two estimates for the combined burden use:
 >\> stat_forecast_list <- plot_stat_forecast(prof_data = prof_data, nfrcst = 42)

+For the combined burden of the baseline statistical model we offer the same two options (random and sorted).
+The statistical plotting routine returns a list with the same four elements as the one for the mechanistic forecasts

 For both the mechanistic and statistical options the number of forecast horizons is set by the parameter 'nfrcst' above.
 By default it is set to 35.
-The cadence (i.e., units) of this parameter are assumed to be the same as the same as that of the incidence data.
+The cadence (i.e., units) of this parameter are assumed to be the same as that of the incidence data.